 - Performance at the Minack Theatre, Porthcurno (subject to performance schedule)

-We begin this morning by exploring Cornwall’s heritage of coastal tin mining, an area that was popularised in the two Poldark series, that of the 1970s and the series beginning in 2015.
-We first take a walk (approx. 1 kilometre) along the cliff tops of the coast near Botallack to the famous Levant Mine, which doubles as Tressiders Rolling Mill in Poldark, part of the Cornwall and West Devon Mining World Heritage Site.
+We then take a walk (approx. 1 kilometre) along the cliff tops of the coast near Botallack to the famous Levant Mine, which doubles as Tressiders Rolling Mill in Poldark, part of the Cornwall and West Devon Mining World Heritage Site.
 Copper and tin have been mined here for generations, and the mine workings of Levant extend over some two kilometres out under the seabed.
 In 1820, the Levant Mining Company was formed with a capital of £400.
 By 1836, 320 men, 44 women and 186 children were employed on the site.
 In Levant’s first 20 years of business, £170,000 was made from mining copper.
 New technology was introduced to streamline production, and in 1857 the now-infamous man engine was installed.
 This engine carried men many fathoms up and down the mine, to and from work each day.
 We shall view this engine, now restored to working order.
 It is the only Cornish beam engine that is still in steam on its original site.

-Mid-afternoon we return to Marazion where there will be some time at leisure.
+Mid-afternoon we return to Marazion, where there will be some time at leisure.
 This evening (subject to performance schedules) we shall enjoy a performance at Cornwall’s world-famous open-air Minack theatre, set high on cliffs above the Atlantic Ocean.
-(Overnight Mount Haven Hotel and Restaurant, Marazion) BLD
+(Overnight Mount Haven Hotel and Restaurant, Marazion) BD

 St Austell, Cornwall - 3 nights